 BoltWire, in short, became an all-in-one tool for developing full-featured interactive sites.

 Eventually, I stumbled on to a small open source wiki project, my first real taste of using markup to create web content.
 And I was hooked.
 It was simple, versatile and robust.
-Installation was a snap--and upgrades were easy.
+Flat files made installation a snap--and upgrades were easy.
 The head developer was brilliant and there was a strong support community.
 So I dove in, and began learning all I could!

 But soon I found this system limiting too, forcing me to write custom plugins to extend its functionality.
 The first ones were small and simple, but they soon became more advanced.
 One was a member management plugin.
 Others involved hierarchical pages, an innovative data storage and retrieval system, and ultimately a powerful forms processor.